Subtle Cues: Detecting Symptoms Beneath The Surface In Mental Health

 This is where Positive Psychology comes into play.

-It focuses on your strengths rather than weaknesses, promoting a more optimistic outlook towards the situation at hand.
+It focuses on your rather than weaknesses, promoting a more optimistic outlook towards the situation at hand.

-By emphasising what’s good in your life, positive psychology can help you develop resilience against these challenging symptoms, fostering hope when it may seem hard to find.
+By emphasising what’s good in your life, positive psychology can help you develop against these challenging symptoms, fostering hope when it may seem hard to find.

 Mindfulness encourages you to stay present at the moment instead of getting carried away by distressing thoughts or fears about these experiences.